How Nature Can Help You Feel Better TodayPosted: September 22, 2021

 Even if it is for a few minutes, it makes a big difference in my mood and my day.

-Studies have shown that being around greenery and nature lowers blood pressure and stress hormone levels, reduces nervous system arousal, enhances immune system function, increases self-esteem, reduces anxiety, and improves mood.
+Studies show that being around greenery and nature lowers blood pressure, heart rate, reduces stress levels, improves your immune system, increases self-esteem, reduces anxiety, and improves mood.

 In fact, this study of 20,000 people found that people who spent two hours a week in nature, either all at once or spaced over the week, were much more likely to report good health and psychological well-being than those who don’t!